Diode: Current–voltage characteristic

 A semiconductor diode's behavior in a circuit is given by its current–voltage characteristic.
 The shape of the curve is determined by the transport of charge carriers through the so-called depletion layer or depletion region that exists at the p–n junction between differing semiconductors.
 When a p–n junction is first created, conduction-band (mobile) electrons from the N-doped region diffuse into the P-doped region where there is a large population of holes (vacant places for electrons) with which the electrons "recombine".
 When a mobile electron recombines with a hole, both hole and electron vanish, leaving behind an immobile positively charged donor (dopant) on the N side and negatively charged acceptor (dopant) on the P side.
 The region around the p–n junction becomes depleted of charge carriers and thus behaves as an insulator.

 However, the width of the depletion region (called the depletion width) cannot grow without limit.
 For each electron–hole pair recombination made, a positively charged dopant ion is left behind in the N-doped region, and a negatively charged dopant ion is created in the P-doped region.
 As recombination proceeds and more ions are created, an increasing electric field develops through the depletion zone that acts to slow and then finally stop recombination.
 At this point, there is a "built-in" potential across the depletion zone.

 Reverse bias

 If an external voltage is placed across the diode with the same polarity as the built-in potential, the depletion zone continues to act as an insulator, preventing any significant electric current flow (unless electron–hole pairs are actively being created in the junction by, for instance, light; see photodiode).
-This is called the reverse bias phenomenon.

 Forward bias

-However, if the polarity of the external voltage opposes the built-in potential, recombination can once again proceed, resulting in a substantial electric current through the p–n junction (i.e. substantial numbers of electrons and holes recombine at the junction).
-Thus, if an external voltage greater than and opposite to the built-in voltage is applied, a current will flow and the diode is said to be "turned on" as it has been given an external forward bias.
+However, if the polarity of the external voltage opposes the built-in potential, recombination can once again proceed, resulting in a substantial electric current through the p–n junction (i.e. substantial numbers of electrons and holes recombine at the junction) that increases exponentially with voltage.

-For simplicity, a diode is commonly said to have a forward threshold voltage, above which it conducts and below which conduction stops.
-However, this is only an approximation as the forward characteristic is gradual in its current–voltage curve.